Medial Tibial Stress Syndrome (Shin Splints): Causes, Symptoms & Recovery Through Movement

 Ongoing Strength Maintenance

-Include 1-2 strength sessions weekly (focusing on lower limb and core)
+1-2 strength sessions per week focusing on lower limb, foot control, and core

-Include calf raises, balance drills, and foot control exercises
+Include calf raises, balance drills, and foot strengthening

-Continue with foam rolling, stretching, and active recovery days
+Continue foam rolling, stretching, and active recovery days

 Final Thoughts: Movement is Medicine

-MTSS can feel limiting, but it’s also an opportunity to tune into your body and build resilience.
-By addressing the root causes, whether that’s muscle imbalances, overuse, or biomechanical faults, you can not only recover, but come back stronger than before.
+MTSS can feel restrictive, but it’s also an opportunity to optimise your lower leg function.
+Addressing the root causes of shin pain, whether that’s muscle imbalances, overuse, or biomechanical issues, allows you to recover fully and return stronger.

-Do you need help overcoming shin splints?
-Book a session and let’s get you moving better, pain-free.
+Do you need help overcoming shin splints or MTSS?
+Book a Myotherapy session today and start moving better, pain-free.

 Comments